savinirs0009/simple-java-maven-app/README.md

-the "Deliver" stage of your Pipeline. this is the demo editing of line hi im testing the changes in the jenkins build file
+the "Deliver" stage of your Pipeline. this is the demo editing of line hi im testing the changes in the jenkins build file this will be another line of code to be tested